 Everyone loves the crunchy bite of pear, especially during summers.
 It offers immense relief from the scorching heat.
-But did you know pear benefits you in many ways, and consuming pears regularly may positively impact your overall health?
+But are pears good for you and your health?
+If you are wondering the same, pears benefit you in many ways, and consuming pears regularly may positively impact your overall health.
 This can be attributed to their fiber-rich content.
 Pears are loved for their juicy and sweet taste.
 The antioxidants present in them improve immunity and combat many health ailments.
 They are also loaded with many beneficial nutrients and minerals.
 Having a pear every day helps you to reap all the benefits it offers.
 Consuming fresh pears gives you the best results.
 This refreshing fruit is consumed worldwide and is known by different names.
 For instance, it is known as Nashpaati in Punjabi, Sabariil in Malayalam, Perikkai in Telugu, Nashpati in Hindi, Perikai in Tamil, and Naspatti in Gujarati.

 Keep reading to learn all about the health benefits of pears.
 Scroll down!